Handbook, Tips and FAQs (frequently asked questions)

 - Schedule specialties of interest for late in year 3.
 Schedule electives at other institutions too.

 - Apply for residency, take USMLE II, consider reviving lab work during year

-- No. Students have the option to do a laboratory rotation in the College of Graduate Studies in the summer prior to their first year of medical school, but this is only an option.
+- No. Students have the option to do laboratory rotations in the College of Graduate Studies in the summer prior to their first year of medical school, but this is only an option.

 2. When applying to the M.D./Ph.D. combined degree program, what do I do if I am not sure which Ph.D. program I would like to join?

-- Try to narrow down your decision by going to each Ph.D. program's homepage and investigate the specific research that is ongoing in that particular program (Cancer Biology; Cardiovascular and Metabolic Diseases; Infection, Immunology and Transplantation; Neurosciences and Neurological Disorders).
+- Try to narrow down your decision by going to each Ph.D. program's homepage and investigate the specific research that is ongoing in that particular track (Cancer Biology; Molecular Medicine; Infection, Immunology and Transplantation; Neurosciences and Neurological Disorders).
 Keep in mind that a number of professors are actually members of two or more Ph.D. programs.

 - Choose the program that most fits your desired area of research.
 If a particular professor in another program has an opening in his/her lab and you are very interested in his/her research, you can switch programs once you are at the University of Toledo.
 Alternatively, the professor may be able to become a faculty member of your Ph.D. program.

 3. I am an incoming M.D./Ph.D. student.
 How do I set up a laboratory rotation in the summer before my first year of medical school?